Give Kids A Smile Community Leadership Development Institute

 Dollar Amount and Number of Awards

 : The dollar amount of each award varies based on the cost of travel, housing, and meals.
 Up to ten travel grants will be given for selected participants.
-The ADA Foundation GKAS National Advisory Committee may increase or decrease the number of grants given.
+The ADA Foundation GKAS National Committee may increase or decrease the number of grants given.

 Those selected will be asked to serve as a GKAS Ambassador during the GKAS Institute.
 As part of this commitment, the GKAS Ambassador will participate in educational sessions and also work the duration of the October St. Louis GKAS Clinic in a variety of capacities, depending on his/her particular interest and program goals.
 Examples of the duties of an Ambassador range from being a clinic escort, working at the check-in/check-out process, sterilization area, photography, triage area, education area, entertainment area, and more.
 The St. Louis GKAS Clinic will address the needs of the participants while allowing them to experience first-hand the workings of the clinic.
 Due to Missouri licensing rules, not all participants present will be able to work as clinical practitioners.